chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

 # Threat Model

-In most geolocation interactions, a relying party (server) wants to learn the location of a user (client) for the purposes of addressing one or more of the use cases in
+In most geolocation interactions, a Relying Party (server) wants to learn the location of a user (client) for the purposes of addressing one or more of the use cases in
 {{geolocation-use-cases}}.
 Depending on the implementation, clients may or may not require user consent before revealing geolocation information to the server.